Effective date:

 - Specialist reviewers and partner institutions (“sub-reviewers”) :

-Radiologists, pathologists, oncologists, dermatologists, fertility experts and other specialists, who may be located in
+Radiologists, pathologists, oncologists, dermatologists, fertility experts and other specialists,

 the USA or other countries, to review your imaging, pathology and medical records.